erik-buchholz/RAoPT/README.md

 ### Plots

-If you want to use the results form the paper, make sure to clone the results submodule via `cd output && git submodule update --init`.
+If you want to use the results form the paper, make sure to clone the results submodule via `git submodule update --init`.
 To reproduce the plots and tables from the paper, the following command can be used:

     python3 -m raopt.plot.paper